ikripaka/dstu4145-rust/poly_algebra/Readme.md

 ## Overview

-This module is dedicated to the usage with the [DSTU 4145-2002][1] signing algorithm that is using arithmetic over binary field.
-Needless to note that standart you can find by this [link](https://www.ksv.biz.ua/GOST/DSTY_ALL/DSTU2/dstu_4145-2002.pdf) or internally in [repository](../assets/dstu_4145-2002.pdf) for archiving purposes.
+This module is dedicated to the usage of the [DSTU 4145-2002][1] signing algorithm that is using arithmetic over binary field.
+Needless to note that standard you can find by this [link](https://www.ksv.biz.ua/GOST/DSTY_ALL/DSTU2/dstu_4145-2002.pdf) or internally in [repository](../assets/dstu_4145-2002.pdf) for archiving purposes.

-There are types that are implemented as unsigned integers in Galois Binary Field (GF 2^m) with usage of the [recommended](https://zakon.rada.gov.ua/laws/show/z1399-12#n4) by Ukrainian government prime polynomials.
+There are types that are implemented as unsigned integers in Galois Binary Field (GF 2^m) with the usage of the [recommended][2] by Ukrainian government prime polynomials.
 * `GF163` - GF `2^163` over prime polynomial `x^163 + x^7 + x^6 + x^3 + 1`.
 * `GF167` - GF `2^167` over prime polynomial `x^167 + x^6 + 1`.
 * `GF173` - GF `2^173` over prime polynomial `x^173 + x^10 + x^2 + x + 1`.